DomiDre/pianoplayalong/README.md

 * [zip.js](https://gildas-lormeau.github.io/zip.js/) (unzip files of MuseScore)

 Still to implement:
-* Proper parsing from MuseScore XML format to Verovio Format
-* Proper rendering of the musical notation
 * Receiving and rendering of played notes on the keyboard
+* Continuous update of currently played measure or note
 * Different logics to play along